 - An integrated dashcam solution that can capture video footage of critical safety events

 - The ability to recall and view dashcam footage

 4) Efficiency and performance

 A fleet management solution should also help you reduce costs and improve efficiency by providing:

-- Idle time reports to identify excessive vehicle idling and reduce fuel usage
+- Vehicle idle time reports to identify excessive vehicle idling and reduce fuel wastage

 - Asset utilization reports to identify assets that aren’t being used to their full potential

-- Vehicle diagnostic and fault code reports to prevent breakdowns and proactively plan maintenance
+- Vehicle diagnostic and fault code reports to prevent breakdowns and proactively plan vehicle maintenance

 5) Driver communication and dispatch

 A fleet management solution should also help your team streamline and centralize communication with: